Micro Conversions: Unpacking Small Steps – Towards Big Wins.

 Step 1: Create an event.

-Create an event you wish to track as the initial step.
-An event is a measurable user interaction with your website, such as a button click, add to cart or form submission.
-To create an event in GA4, navigate to the Events section of the Configuration page and select “Create event.”
-Next, name your event and select the type you wish to track (e.g., a button click).
+First, set up an event you wish to monitor.
+An event on your website is a quantifiable user interaction—a button click, add to cart or form submission.
+To schedule an event in GA4, go to the Configuration page’s Events section and choose “Create event.”
+Then identify your event and choose the kind you want to monitor—a button click, perhaps.

 Step 2: Specify parameters